ddaugher/moe-rising/README.md

 3. **Score Calculation**: Apply formula: `base_weight × (1 + keyword_matches)`
 4. **Softmax Normalization**: Convert raw scores to probabilities
 5. **Expert Selection**: Route to top-k experts based on probabilities
-6. **Aggregate Results**: Combine expert results into final document
+6. **Aggregate Results**: Use LLM judge to intelligently combine expert results

 ### Expert Types

-- **RAG**: Specialized in augustwenty documentation and business queries
+- **RAG**: Specialized in augustwenty documentation and business queries with semantic search and source citations
 - **Writing**: Content creation, explanations, and prose
 - **Code**: Programming, technical assistance, and development
 - **Math**: Mathematical reasoning, calculations, and analysis
 - **DataViz**: Data visualization, charts, and visual encoding

+### RAG System

+The RAG (Retrieval-Augmented Generation) expert uses a sophisticated document indexing and search system:

+1. **Document Processing**: All markdown files in `priv/a20_docs/` are processed and chunked
+2. **Embedding Generation**: Each chunk is converted to a vector embedding using OpenAI's embedding model
+3. **Index Storage**: Chunks and embeddings are stored in an in-memory ETS table for fast retrieval
+4. **Semantic Search**: User queries are embedded and matched against document chunks using cosine similarity
+5. **Source Citations**: Results include inline citations and a sources list for transparency

+### Logging System

+The application includes a comprehensive logging system that:
+- Captures expert processing steps in real-time
+- Sends log messages to the LiveView UI for live monitoring
+- Tracks token usage, processing times, and error states
+- Provides detailed debugging information for development

 ## Development